When we say ‘party city’ – we’re not talking about a place that’s good for a few pints and a couple of shots if you’re feeling adventurous

 Club recommendation: The Nest is a forward thinking club, in what’s essentially a basement, that attracts music lovers from far and wide – buy a ticket before you go, it usually sells out fast.

 Bar recommendation: Hunker down and listen to some vinyl while sipping an elegant cocktail in Behind This Wall in Hackney, a prohibition style bar you’ll have to find the bar before you imbibe (hint: down some steps, behind a big curtain on Mare Street).
+For deals to these party destinations, check out KAYAK’s Black Friday travel deals.

 Note: These rates are based on search queries made on KAYAK.co.uk on September 11th, 2017.
 The prices are quoted in GBP.
 Flight prices are based on results for a return economy flight search.
 Hotel prices are for double occupancy and include taxes and fees.
 Prices are subject to change, may vary, or no longer be available.